-omentum, which may be considered as a necessary result of the manner in which the peritoneum is disposed in relation to the viscera of the abdomen.
+The stomach likewise stretches, though in a less distinct manner, towards its lesser curvature, and the laminæ of the gastrohepatic omentum are separated from each other, as those of the omentum majus.
+Such is the utility of the gastro-hepatic omentum. which may be considered as a necessary result of the manner in which the peritoneum is disposed in relation to the viscera of the abdomen.
 This membrane, which extends from the stomach to the liver, so as to cover it, could not fill the space which separates those organs, were it not for a kind of membranous communication which connects them, and in which are contained the vessels and nerves, which, from the lesser curvature or the posterior edge of the stomach, course towards the concave surface of the liver.
-This gastro-hepatic epiploon, may besides. by the separation of the two laminæ of which it is formed, favour the dilatation of the hepatic vein, which is situated, as well as the vessels, the nerves and the excretory ducts of the liver, in the thickness of its right border.
+This gastro-hepatic epiploon, may besides, by the separation of the two laminæ of which it is formed, favour the dilatation of the hepatic vein, which is situated, as well as the vessels, the nerves and the excretory ducts of the liver, in the thickness of its right border.

-The stomach has ever been considered as the principal organ of digestion, yet its function in that process is but secondary and preparatory: it is not in the stomach, that the principal and most essential phenomenon of digestion takes place, I mean the separation of the nutritive from the excrementitious part of the food.
-The food, when received into the stomach, is prepared for this separation which is soon to be performed, it becomes fluid, and undergoes a material alteration; it is converted into a soft and homogeneous paste, known under the name of chyme.
+The stomach has ever been considered as the principal organ of digestion, yet its function in that process is but secondary and preparatory; it is not in the stomach, that the principal and most essential phenomenon of digestion takes place, I mean the separation of the nutritive from the excrementitious part of the food.
+The food, when received into the stomach, is prepared for this separation which is soon to be performed, it become fluid, and undergoes a material alteration; it is converted into a soft and homogeneous paste, known under the name of chyme.
 What is the agent that brings about this change? or in other words, in what does digestion in the stomach consist?

-As it is frequently necessary to clear a spot on which one means to build, we will bring forward and refute the hypotheses that have been successively broached, to explain the mechanism of digestion.
-They may be enumerated, as follows:-concoction, fermentation, putrefaction, trituration, and maceration of the food taken into the cavity of the stomach.
+As it is frequently necessary to clear a spot on which one means to build, we will bring forward and refute the hypotheses that have been successively broached, to explain the mechanism of digestion They may be enumerated, as follows:-concoction, fermentation, putrefaction, trituration, and maceration of the food taken into the cavity of the stomach,

 XV.
 The first of these opinions was that of the ancients and of the father of physic; but, by the term concoction, Hippocrates did not mean, a phenomenon similar to that which takes place, when food is put into a vessel and exposed to the influence of heat.
 The temperature of the stomach, which does not exceed that of the rest of the body (32 degrees of Reaumur's scale) would be insufficient.
-Cold-blooded animals digest equally with the warm-blooded, and, as Van Helmont observes, febrile heat impairs instead of increasing the powers of digestion.
+Cold-blooded animals digest equally with the warmblooded, and, as Vanhelmont observes, febrile heat impairs instead of increasing the powers of digestion.
 In the language of the ancients, concoction means the alteration, the maturation, the animalization of alimentary substances, assimilated to our nature, by the changes which they undergo in the cavity of the stomach.
 It is, however, a verified fact, that the natural heat of the stomach promotes and facilitates those changes.
-The experiments of Spallanzani on artificial digestion, show, that the gastric juice is not of more efficacy than plain water, in softening and dissolving alimentary substances, when the heat is below seven degrees (of Reaumur's scale); that its activity, on the contrary, is greatly increased when the heat is ten, twenty, thirty, or forty degrees above the freezing point.
+The experiments of Spallanzani on artificial digestion, shew, that the gastric juice is not of more efficacy than plain water, in softening and dissolving alimentary substances, when the heat is below seven degrees (of Reaumur's scale); that its activity, on the contrary, is greatly increased when the heat is ten, twenty, thirty, or forty degrees above the freezing point.
 The digestion in the cold-blooded animals is, besides, slower than in the hot-blooded.